Wildelyssa/js-todo-list/README.md

 * **JavaScript**

 ## Purpose
 A simple todo list, or shopping list which has a default list.
-The list can be added to, and items can be deleted or crossed through as required.
+The list can be amended, and items can be deleted and/or crossed through as required.

 ## Features
 * Responsive design
 * Input button to amend new items to the end of the list
 * Delete button to delete items as required
-* Click on a list item to create line-through, and cross it out as required
+* Click on a list item to toggle line-through

 ## Improvements and Edits
 *Improved responsive design features for mobile